RotemMayo/NAF/README.md

 ## Congratulations

 Thats it you're done!
-When running the files make sure to activate the env before hand by doing:
+When running the files make sure to activate the env and updating the repository:

+    cd <project_directory>
+    git pull
     conda activate NAF

 If you wish to have a different name for the venv simply change the name in the first line of the file.

+## Running on cluster

+Connect to landau cluster using (if not on a HUJI netowrk use SambaVPN: https://ca.huji.ac.il/samba):

+       ssh <username>@landau.fh.huji.ac.il

+Simply run the commands:

+        cd <project_directory>
+        sbatch --export=dataset='lhc' cluster_runner.sh

+cluster_runner.sh might need to adjusted to your own user.
+Simply switch the line:

+        #SBATCH -A rotemov-account

+To:

+        #SBATCH -A <user-name>-account

-## Troubleshooting:
+## Troubleshooting

 The datasets might contain nan values causing losses not to work.
 In order to solve this use np.nan_to_num on the data when loading.